FreiFahren/frontend/README.md

 FreiFahren operates by leveraging real-time, community-driven data to track the presence of ticket inspectors across the Berlin public transport network.
 Here's a step-by-step breakdown of how it works:

-1. **Data Collection:**  Our primary data source is the (FreiFahren Telegram group)[https://t.me/freifahren_BE].
+1. **Data Collection:**  Our primary data source is the [FreiFahren Telegram group](https://t.me/freifahren_BE) and our own form.
 Here, community members report sightings of ticket inspectors.
-Each report includes the location and time of the sighting.
+Each report includes the station and time of the sighting.

 2. **Data Processing:** Once a report is submitted, our backend system processes the data.
 It verifies the report, extracts the necessary information, and updates our database.